Julio Álvarez: Numancia return

 On 11 August 2011, Álvarez returned to Numancia after terminating his contract with Tenerife.
 In the 2014–15 campaign, he scored a career-best 12 goals under Juan Antonio Anquela.

 Álvarez agreed to a new three-year deal with the club on 2 March 2017.
 In April, he suffered an ankle injury which kept him out for 13 months.

 Coaching

 On 13 July 2018, the 37-year-old Álvarez announced his retirement from professional football.
 One year later, he was named Bolo's assistant at SD Ponferradina, recently returned to the second tier.

-In February 2024, Álvared was appointed manager of Rayo Ciudad Alcobendas' under-19 squad.
+In February 2024, Álvared was appointed manager of Rayo Ciudad Alcobendas CF' under-19 squad.

 International career

 Álvarez won 28 caps for Spain across all youth levels.
 On 14 October 2011, after switching allegiance to his country of birth, the 30-year-old made his debut for Venezuela in a 1–0 home win against Argentina for the 2014 FIFA World Cup qualifiers.

-Additionally, Álvarez played three games for the unofficial Galicia team, scoring a penalty in a 1–1 draw with Cameroon at Balaídos on 27 December 2007.
+Additionally, Álvarez played three games for the unofficial Galicia team, scoring a penalty in a 1–1 draw with Cameroon at the Balaídos Stadium on 27 December 2007.